 The Economics of Old Buildings

-Over the past two years, I took over management of a 24-unit building built in 1903; and purchased and renovated a 3-family building built in 1880.
-That’s 267 years of accumulated maintenance.
-The trees used for the 3-family’s flooring were alive when Benjamin Franklin was writing with quill.
-They were likely saplings during the witch hunts in 1690s Salem.
-This is to say, sometimes history is under your foot.
-But unlike a museum, you are in charge of the maintenance bill.
+My credentials are hard-fought and expensive.
+I took over management of a 24-unit building built in 1903, and bought and renovated a 3-family and 4-families built in 1880 and 1900.
+There are 393 years of accumulated maintenance between them.
+The trees in the 3-family’s floors were alive when Benjamin Franklin was writing with a quill; they were saplings during the witch hunts in 1690s Salem.
+History is under your foot.
+Unlike a museum, you are in charge of the maintenance bill.

 Some historical systems are liabilities, not charms

-The 24-unit building, in Lynn, MA, has a 100+ year old elevator.
-It breaks down regularly–and it’s not cute.
-We raised dues by 30% in 2024 to get ahead of the constant break–bandaid fix cycle.
-It’s set to consume 20% of our budget before long-term resolution in 2025.
-A healthy elevator should consumer <5%.
-Not only this, but there’s a 2021 lawsuit our insurer’s attorney is still responding to.
-It named the homeowner’s association as liable for a lease that implied a working elevator.
+Here’s what that power costs.
+We raised dues by 30% in 2024 just to get ahead of the break–bandaid-fix cycle.
+The elevator was set to consume 20% of our budget before long-term resolution in 2025; a healthy elevator should consume less than 5%.
+There’s also a 2021 lawsuit our insurer’s attorney is still responding to — it named the homeowners association as liable under a lease that implied a working elevator.
+Read your leases for implied amenities, because someday an attorney will.

 Materials last only as long as their weakest fastener